Advice for All Destinations

 mainly through consumption of contaminated food and drink.
 Risk is higher where access to adequate sanitation and safe water is limited.

 Malaria is a serious and sometimes fatal disease transmitted by mosquitoes.
 You cannot be vaccinated against malaria.

 Malaria precautionsMalaria Map

-- Low risk areas include Kon Tum, Gia Lai, Dak Lak, Dak Nong, Binh Phuoc and western parts of Phu Yen, Quang Binh, Quang Tri, Khanh Hoa, Ninh Thuan, Binh Thuan and north west Lai Chau.
-Malaria tablets are not recommended for low risk areas, however, they may be considered for certain travellers who may be at higher risk e.g. longer stay in rural areas, visiting friends or relatives, those with medical conditions, immunosuppression or those without a spleen.
+- Malaria risk is low throughout the year in Kon Tum, Gia Lai, Dak Lak, Dak Nong, Binh Phuoc and western parts of Phu Yen, Quang Binh, Quang Tri, Khanh Hoa, Ninh Thuan, Binh Thuan and north west Lai Chau.
+In these areas, malaria tablets are not recommended, however, they may be considered for certain travellers who may be at higher risk (see below under Low risk areas with additional advice)

-- Low to no risk in areas include Ho Chi Min City and Hanoi, the Red River and Mekong deltas, Phu Quoc Island and coastal plains.
+- Low to no risk in other areas including Ho Chi Min City and Hanoi, the Red River and Mekong deltas, Phu Quoc Island and coastal plains.

 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.

 - Check with your doctor or nurse if antimalarial tablets may be required.

 - See malaria map – additional information can be found by clicking on the Regional Information icon below the map.